Mohammadhsmhs/pcm-llm/README.md

 - **Intelligent Caching**: Robust caching for compressed prompts and baseline LLM outputs to accelerate re-runs.
 - **Production-Grade Architecture**: Built on SOLID principles with a clean, modular design, dependency injection, and a service-oriented architecture.
 - **Real-time Monitoring**: Detailed logging, progress tracking, and memory usage monitoring.
-- **In-depth Analysis**: A powerful, built-in benchmark analyzer that generates detailed Markdown reports.
+- **In-depth Analysis**: A powerful, built-in benchmark analyzer that generates detailed Markdown reports with visualizations.

-## 🏗️ Architecture
+## 🏗️ Refactored Architecture

-The project follows a clean, modular architecture to ensure maintainability and extensibility.
+The project has been significantly refactored to improve modularity, maintainability, and efficiency.
+The new architecture emphasizes a clean separation of concerns and follows modern software engineering best practices.

 ```
 pcm-llm/